nopg/pan-deduper/readme.md

 This is for a Palo Alto Panorama deployment.

+**Now with 'secduper'!!**

+Check for security rules that have the same destination (address/group, service & application).
+Add the source address/groups from these rules to the first found duplicate, move over any extra tags not already on the first rule, and delete the extra/duplicate rule.
+Somewhat still in progress/single use case.
+No changes to Panorama are actually made, it outputs the necessary set commands only.
+Use DEVICE_GROUPS in settings.py to limit which groups are actually searched, if desired.
+No other variables in settings.py will have any affect.

 ## Notes
 Death to 'shared'!!
 Use your own 'parent' device group instead.